MicrosoftDocs/windows-ai-docs/docs/apis/phi-silica.md

 >
 > The Windows App SDK [experimental channel](/windows/apps/windows-app-sdk/experimental-channel) includes APIs and features in early stages of development.
 All APIs in the experimental channel are subject to extensive revisions and breaking changes and may be removed from subsequent releases at any time.
 They are not supported for use in production environments, and apps that use experimental features cannot be published to the Microsoft Store.

-> The Windows App SDK [experimental channel](/windows/apps/windows-app-sdk/experimental-channel) includes APIs and features in early stages of development.
-All APIs in the experimental channel are subject to extensive revisions and breaking changes and may be removed from subsequent releases at any time.
-They are not supported for use in production environments, and apps that use experimental features cannot be published to the Microsoft Store.

 ## Prerequisites

 - [CoPilot+ PCs](/windows/ai/npu-devices/) containing a Qualcomm Snapdragon&reg; X Elite processor.